- 18 Dec 2024

 Synthetic Checks

 This table shows 15-minute, 1-hour and 24-hour average load times for each synthetic step in the WebART check.
-Total time is the sum of all synthetic step values (see Application Response Time Panel above for information regarding reflectors).
+Total time is the sum of all synthetic step values (see Application Response Time Panel above for information regarding service engines).
 Clicking on a value in the table will open the respective synthetic step in a graph on its own separate page, along with filtering options to change the time range.
 Click the icon next to the panel title to open the Application Response Time for: [Application] page, which displays a larger version of the Application Response Time graph above, also along with various filtering options for time and display.

 [Business Workflow]